Palindrom/Palindrom/docs/02-_Palindrom.md

 # Palindrom

-> Binds client side view models to server side view models using JSON-Patch and HTTP PATCH/WebSocket.
+> Palindrom is a library for two-way data binding between local and remote JSON models.
+It uses JSON-Patch for data updates and Operational Transformation for versioning and data consistency.
+It operates via HTTP or WebSocket or both.

 ### Usage